funvill/funvill.github.io/_posts/2018-04-14-programing-stained-glass-windows-project.md

 <img src="https://blog.abluestar.com/public/uploads/stainglasswindow_legend.png" alt="Legend" />

-Then I create a series of sets for each different geometry within the pattern.
+Then I created a series of sets for each different geometry within the pattern.

 For example: Star #1 = 3,4,9,14,13,10,3.
 Star #4 = 27,28,31,38,37,32.
 Cube #5=15,16,20.
 Cube #8=24,25,33